inancgumus/learngo/05-write-your-first-library-package/questions/README.md

 **NOTE** _There are explanations inside the answers.
 Even if you know the answer please try to select all of them one by one, so you can read the explanations._

 1. You can run a library package.
-2. In a library package there should be a function named main (func main).
+2. In a library package, there should be a function named main (func main).
 3. You can compile a library package. *CORRECT*
 4. You have to compile a library package.

 > **1:** You can't, but you can import it from other packages.
 >
-> **2:** In a library package, you don't have to include a main function.
-Because, it isn't an executable package.
-Only in executable packages you need a main func.
+> **2:** In a library package, you don't have to include the main function.
+Because it isn't an executable package.
+Only in executable packages, you need a main func.
 >
 > **4:** You don't have to compile it.
 When you import it, it will automatically be built by the other program or library when it gets compiled or ran.